qpdf/qpdf/manual/design.rst

 between indirect objects in the current file, foreign objects, and direct objects.

-Please note: when you copy objects from one ``QPDF`` to another, the source ``QPDF`` object must remain valid until you have finished with the destination object.
-This is because the original object is still used to retrieve any referenced stream data from the copied object.
+When you copy objects from one ``QPDF`` to another, the input source of the original file remain valid until you have finished with the destination object.
+This is because the input source is still used to retrieve any referenced stream data from the copied object.
+If needed, there are methods to force the data to be copied.
+See comments near the declaration of ``copyForeignObject`` in :file:`include/qpdf/QPDF.hh` for details.

 .. _rewriting:

 Writing PDF Files
 -----------------

 The qpdf library supports file writing of ``QPDF`` objects to PDF files through the ``QPDFWriter`` class.
 The ``QPDFWriter`` class has two writing modes: one for non-linearized files, and one for linearized files.
 See :ref:`linearization` for a description of linearization is implemented.
-This section describes how we write non-linearized files including the creation of QDF files (see :ref:`qdf`.
+This section describes how we write non-linearized files including the creation of QDF files (see :ref:`qdf`).

-This outline was written prior to implementation and is not exactly accurate, but it provides a correct "notional" idea of how writing works.
+This outline was written prior to implementation and is not exactly accurate, but it portrays the essence of how writing works.
 Look at the code in ``QPDFWriter`` for exact details.

 - Initialize state: